-Computing is taught across all Year groups, from Reception to Year 6, and children have a dedicated computer science / ICT (Information and Communication Technology) lesson each week where specific skills are taught and technologies introduced
+Computing is taught across all Year groups, from Kindergarten to Year 6, and children have a dedicated computer science / ICT (Information and Communication Technology) lesson each week where specific skills are taught and technologies introduced

 Use of digital technologies is integrated across subjects in supporting innovative, exciting lessons for the delivery of our broad curriculum.
 We want Bronte pupils to embrace technology and use it to enhance their creativity, knowledge and understanding of the world.